"Influencers have always been a factor. Not a new invention."

-For 15 years we have been working year after year, free of charge and voluntarily, for people and organisations that are not dependent on large donations and therefore need good communication.
+For 15 years, we have been working year after year, free of charge and voluntarily, for people and organizations that do not depend on the big donation pot and need good communication for precisely that reason.

 2. what does not come to the office under any circumstances?

 3. what do you think about influencer marketing?